openplaybooks/libcacao/README.md

 # OpenPlaybooks/libcacao

-libcacao is an API for generating JSON based cyber security playbooks (CACAO playbooks) wiht the Go (Golang) programming language.
+libcacao is an API for generating JSON based cyber security playbooks (CACAO playbooks) with the Go (Golang) programming language.
 Please see the examples directory.
 This API is built to support CACAO 1.0.

 ## Version